Selling scrap gold and old jewellery

 Testing methods for precious metals

-Besides stamps and hallmarks, goldsmiths and buyers of scrap gold can also use technical methods to check the authenticity of precious metal goods.
-Since new methods are constantly being developed for this purpose, only a few will be mentioned here in extracts.
-It should be noted that a test alone is hardly meaningful.
+In addition to hallmarks and stamps, goldsmiths and scrap gold buyers can also use technical methods such as acid tests or magnetic scales to check the authenticity of precious metal items.
+As new methods are constantly being developed for this purpose, only a few will be mentioned here.
+It should be noted that a single test is hardly conclusive.

 Acid test